-The final assessment mark will be moderated by NESA to ensure that students are not disadvantaged by the pattern of marks used by the school.
+NESA will moderate the final assessment mark to ensure that students are not disadvantaged by the pattern of marks used by the school.
 The school's judgement of the order of merit of the students and the relative difference between them will be retained in the process.